apple/darwin-xnu/README.md

 ===========

 XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
 XNU is an acronym for X is Not Unix.
-XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and C++ API for writing drivers called IOKit.
+XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.
 XNU runs on x86_64 for both single processor and multi-processor configurations.

 XNU Source Tree